 Assistant Coach

-Assistant Coach Madi is a sophomore accounting student at The University of Nebraska-Omaha.
-She has coached and taught lessons for about 2 years.
+Assistant Coach Madi is an accounting student at The University of Nebraska-Omaha.
+She has coached and taught lessons for about 3 years and has been apart of the Envy Volleyball family since 2024.
 Volleyball has been a part of her life for as long as she can remember, from watching her older sister play to playing the sport herself.

 Madi played libero for Riverside High School and was a part of their first-ever state-run team in 2022.
 She found her love for volleyball through the club.
 She loved playing with girls who were there to get better and work hard, and coaches that pushed them.
 She wants to help girls like her find their love and passion for volleyball.